lesleyrs/Client3/README.md

 Works on real hardware but requires at least model 2000, only lowmem fits into memory so client_psp entrypoint ignores the setting.

+run `diff src/entry/client.c src/entry/client_psp.c` to see changes, looking for a better way still.

 ```
 TODO: how to trigger clean exit in emulator so gprof writes gmon.out, right now calling exit(0) from button works but maybe crashes on HW?
 TODO: where do psp stdout/stderr go if not debug printing on screen and without sdl2?